the questions that everyone is asking right now with the coranavirus outbreak in Italy

 Free beaches: admissions will be allowed to a maximum number of people according to the size of the beach.
-Online booking based on time slots to allow a shift.
-A defined perimeter will be traced, for example, with tapes in order to allow correct positioning of your equipment.
+Respect for the safety distance between people

 Water sports and activities in the open sea: swimming and water activities are allowed.
 According to the INAIL, “wind-surfing, diving, boats) do not present a priori significant risks compared to COVID-19, without prejudice to the maintenance of social distancing, as well as the sanitization of equipments

 - Is it a good time to plan your summer holidays in Sardinia?